 Ticks carry and transmit diseases to humans and animals.
-Common disorders associated with exposure include Lyme disease, which is an inflammatory bacterial disease that affects the skin, heart and nervous system; and Ehrlichiosis, a bacterial infection that kills white blood cells.
-For humans, report any tick exposure that occurs with a fever and or rash to a doctor immediately.
+Common diseases associated with embedded ticks on dogs include Lyme disease, which is an inflammatory bacterial disease that affects the skin, heart, and nervous system.
+Also, Ehrlichiosis is a bacterial-type infection usually carried by the brown dog tick, that kills white blood cells.
+For some reason, the disease is particularly severe in German shepherds and Doberman pinschers.

 When removing an embedded tick wear gloves to avoid touching the tick and contacting any diseases.
 Using a pair of fine-tipped tweezers or a tick-removal instrument, gently grab the tick close to the head.
-Do not grab the tick by the body as this may crush the parasite and cause harmful bacteria to enter the dog's bloodstream.
+Do not grab the tick by the body because this might crush the parasite and cause harmful bacteria to enter the dog's bloodstream.

 After removing the tick, place it in alcohol to kill it.
 Clean the wound with disinfectant and apply a small amount of a triple antibiotic ointment to the area.
 If the tick's head remains embedded under the skin, the dog's immune system will create an infection or abscess to dislodge the head.

 To reduce the risk of tick exposure, check the dog daily, especially during tick season.
 To check, run your fingers through the dog's fur, feeling for bumps on the skin.
-Embedded ticks are generally dark brown or black and can be as small as a pinhead or as large as a grape.
-Remove an embedded tick from a dog within 24 to 48 hours to avoid infection and diseases.
+Embedded ticks are generally dark brown or black and can be as small as a pinhead or as large as a grape if engorged.
+If a tick is swollen or bloated, it has begun to fill with blood.
+Remove an embedded tick from a dog within 24 hours to avoid infection.